Mechanical-Advantage/ZumoTraining/11-EnterTheRing/SumoRules.md

 # Zumo Sumo Rules

-* **Masks and social distancing will be required at the event and must be observed when placing or removing Zumos from the ring.**

 * The sumo ring is a 30.3" diameter white circle surrounded by a 1' black line.
 The ring has two starting lines (lightly printed thin rectangles four inches apart) near the center of the field.

 * Zumo robots will be unmodified and have nothing added except for identifying labels attached to the blades.
 Additional, easily removable labels can also be added by the programmer to jazz up the robot!
 (Tiger face?)